Egeeio/egee-io/README.md

 This README outlines the details of collaborating on this Ember app.

-A short introduction should really go here.
-I'll get around to it eventually.

 ## Prerequisites

 You will need the following things properly installed on your computer.